ShmidtS/Twitch-Adblock/README.md

 You can fine-tune the script's behavior via Tampermonkey's storage settings:

 1. Open the Tampermonkey Dashboard.
-2. Click on the script name: `Twitch Adblock Fix & Force Source Quality (with Monitoring)`.
+2. Click on the script name: `Twitch Adblock Fix & Force Source Quality`.
 3. Go to the **Storage** tab.
 4.  **Important:** After changing any values, you **must save** them (often automatic, but check your Tampermonkey version) and **refresh** any open Twitch pages for the changes to take effect.